hojjang98/titanic-survival-prediction/README.md

 - Try different models and compare results
 - Don’t be afraid to mess up — it’s all part of the game

 ---

+## 📚 What I Learned

+- Ensemble methods like Voting and Stacking tend to outperform individual models
+- Optuna tuning led to the highest validation accuracy, but not the best Kaggle score — lesson learned!
+- Validation performance doesn't guarantee leaderboard success → avoid overfitting!
+- Feature Selection with `SelectFromModel` didn’t always help (sometimes neutral or worse on leaderboard)
+- Submitting with clean, reproducible notebooks helps keep the workflow maintainable

+---

+## ⚠️ Limitations & Next Steps

+- Didn't yet explore SHAP values or permutation-based feature importance
+- No pipeline automation or full script conversion — something to do in the next iteration
+- Feature engineering followed mostly common practices; more creativity possible
+- Kaggle test set is limited in feedback → private score may differ
+- Plan to apply similar workflow to a more complex, real-world dataset next

+---

 ## ✍️ Author